SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/06-transaction.md

 Introduced in `0.10.5`, [`transaction_with_config`](https://docs.rs/sea-orm/*/sea_orm/trait.TransactionTrait.html#tymethod.transaction_with_config) and [`begin_with_config`](https://docs.rs/sea-orm/*/sea_orm/trait.TransactionTrait.html#tymethod.begin_with_config) allows you to specify the [IsolationLevel](https://docs.rs/sea-orm/*/sea_orm/enum.IsolationLevel.html) and [AccessMode](https://docs.rs/sea-orm/*/sea_orm/enum.AccessMode.html).

 For now, they are only implemented for MySQL and Postgres.
-MySQL will execute `SET TRANSACTION` commands before begin transaction, while Postgres will execute `SET TRANSACTION` commands after begin transaction.
+In order to align their semantic difference, MySQL will execute `SET TRANSACTION` commands before begin transaction, while Postgres will execute `SET TRANSACTION` commands after begin transaction.

 ### IsolationLevel